evildmp/vurt/articles/telling-story.rst

     Showing is more effective than saying

 *Revealing* something is not the same as *saying* something.
-Anyone can assert that they have a certain experience, skill or quality, and an interviewer might find this easy to believe or not.
+Anyone can assert that they have a certain experience, skill or quality.
+An interviewer might find this easy to believe or not.
 But letting the interviewer see it for themselves is another thing altogether: it's more believable, and makes a deeper impression that lasts longer.

-In an interview situation, one of the most effective ways a candidate can show what the interviewer is hoping to see is to use a question as the starting-point for a *story*; a narrative that has a start, end and *meaning*.
+In an interview situation, one of the most effective ways a candidate can show what the interviewer is hoping to see is to use a question as the starting-point for a *story*; a narrative that has a start, an end and *meaning*.

 Telling a story